 This is one of the aforementioned Lavazza machines, invented by the same guy (well, the system he invented was licensed to Lavazza) who invented Nespresso.

-He initially did it, apparently, because he felt so bad about the amount of damage potentially being done to the environment by the requirement of Aluminium in Nespresso pods, though there are a number of Aluminium free, recyclable, and even compostable Nespresso compatible pods these days.
+He initially did it, apparently, because he felt so bad about the amount of damage potentially being done to the environment by the requirement of Aluminium in Nespresso pods, although there are many Aluminium free, recyclable, and even compostable Nespresso compatible pods these days.

 The smart bits